Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Experimental evidence

-The schematic of the block diagram of the control is shown in Fig.~\ref{fig:schematic}.
+The schematic of the block diagram of the control loop is shown in Fig.~\ref{fig:schematic}.
 For the data reduction and analysis, two quantities are important.
-The position of the balance, $z_m$ and the force $F$ needed to control the balance to that position.
-The position $z_m$ is the vertical position of a mass suspended from the left end flexure.
-The force is obtained by multiplying the coil current $i_c$ with the geometric factor $Bl$.
+The position of the balance, $z_M$, and the force, $F$, is required in order to control the balance to $_\mathrm{M}$.
+Here, $z_\mathrm{M}$ is the vertical position of a mass suspended from the left (in Fig.~\ref{fig:exp:setup}) end flexure.
+The force is obtained by multiplying the coil current, $i_\mathrm{C}$, with the geometric factor, $Bl$.
 The coil current is measured as a voltage drop over a calibrated resistor.
-The geometric factor has been calibrated by measuring a mass.
+The geometric factor has been calibrated to three digits by measuring a known mass.